a11ywatch/a11ywatch/.github/ISSUE_TEMPLATE/BUG.md

 ---
 name: "\U0001F41E  Bug report"
 about: Report any bugs encountered while using this orb.
-title: ''
+title: ""
 labels: bug
-assignees: ''
+assignees: ""
 ---

-## Orb version:
+## A11yWatch version:

 <!---
   e.g., 1.0.0
-  find this information in your config.yml file;
+  find this information by using the cli a11ywatch -V;
-  if the version is @volatile, check the top of your CircleCI-generated, expanded configuration file, viewable from the "Configuration" tab of any job page, for the orb's specific semantic version number -->
+-->

 ## What happened:

 <!---
-  please include any relevant links to CircleCI workflows or jobs where you saw this behavior
+  please include any relevant links to A11yWatch workflows or jobs where you saw this behavior
 -->